 Wheelchair design and engineering

-Wheelchair use is not the same as the use of a regular chair.
+Using a wheelchair is not the same as sitting in a regular chair.
 Able-bodied people, even in desk jobs where they sit all day, do not experience sitting in the same way that wheelchair users do.
 Able-bodied people get up periodically, if only to use the restroom, go to the coffee machine, or stretch their legs.
 Further, people with the use and control of their muscles shift their weight while sitting, something wheelchair users may not be able to do.
 A wheelchair user may be in the same position all day, something with consequences for blood flow, pressure sore formation, and general discomfort.
 A "bad fit" in a wheelchair can result in breakdown in tissue, urinary tract infection, unneeded atrophy of muscles, and fatigue.
 The size of the chair is an important factor in matching the equipment with the user.
 Height, weight, and muscular mobility play a part in determining the optimal seat length, back length, and angle of repose.

 Here's the VA report on mechanical advantage in wheelchair propulsion (PDF) (Warning: file size is 1.2 MB)